MilanVermeulen/InterconnecThor/README.md

 - Personalized profiles: Create your unique profile and start connecting with your peers.
 - Posts: Share your thoughts, ideas and interact with the posts made by others.
 - Connection system: Connect with other users and get connected.
-- Likes and shares: Like the posts that resonate with you and share them for wider reach.
+- Likes: Like the posts that resonate with you and comment on them for wider reach.
-- Chat: Directly chat with your connections.
+- Chat: Realtime chat with your connections, send text messages, stickers, GIFs & Images, view user status online / offline / last seen and notifications on new message.
-- Virtual meetings: Start a meeting and collaborate with your connnections on innovative ideas.
+- Virtual meetings: Start a groupmeeting and collaborate with your connnections on innovative ideas.
 - Screen sharing: Share your screen during meetings, enhancing the collaboration experience.

 ## FAQ